MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/create-a-new-hardware-submission.md

 5. Select any applicable additional certifications if available.
 This option allows you to specify which down-level operating system signatures should be included with your driver.
 Available certifications vary depending on your driver submission package, so there may not be any certifications listed.

-<strong>Note</strong> To achieve an signed driver package for a single architecture, only include logs for the intended architecture.
-For example, if the intention is to only have the driver package signed for x64 then only include the logs that were tested on that architecture.
+**Note** If you are signing a driver package for a single architecture, only include logs for the intended architecture.
+For example, to sign for x64 only, submit only the x64 logs.

 6. Select **Finalize**.
 You will not be able to select the **Finalize** button until your file upload is complete.
 Note: Your signature properties and name cannot be changed after you click **Finalize**.